-The consultation on our draft Drought Plan took place over an eight-week period, which ended on 3 August 2021.
-The draft Drought Plan was available for review on our website www.nwg.co.uk\droughtplan.
+Following direction by the Secretary of State, the public consultation period for this draft Drought Plan will take place over an eight week period starting on Tuesday 8 June 2021 and closing on Tuesday 3 August 2021.
+During this time we will publish this Draft Drought Plan on our website www.nwg.co.uk/droughtplan.

-The Statutory Consultees included:
+The Statutory Consultees are:

 - The Secretary of State, Defra

 - Ofwat

 - Environment Agency

 - Consumer Council for Water

 - Natural England

 - Local Authorities within the company's supply area

 - National Park Authority

-- Historic England
+- English Heritage

-- Navigation Authorities
+Navigation Authorities